 The second said he would like people to say, “He was a great husband and father, who was an example for many to follow.”

-The third man said he would like people to say, “Look, he’s moving!!”
+The third said he would like people to say, “Look, he’s moving!!”

-Praise the Lord!
-Jesus was moving on that first Resurrection Day!
+Praise the Lord, He was moving on that first Resurrection Day!

-Today is the day after Resurrection Sunday but how can we experience resurrection every day?
+Today is the day after Resurrection Day but how can resurrection be ongoing?

-Christ’s resurrection assures us of His living presence with us in our daily walk.
+Christ’s resurrection assures us of His living presence within us in our daily walk.

-Christ is ever present with His church because of His resurrection from the dead.
+Christ is ever present within His Church because of His resurrection from the dead.

 He will never leave us nor will He forsake us.

-Christ’s living presence is with us in our daily walk so we can deal with the problem of life in an upbeat way.
+Christ’s living presence is within us in our daily walk so we can deal with the problem of life in an upbeat way.

 Christ’s resurrection assures us of a sympathetic High Priest in heaven for our daily walk.